Safa-98/patient-stay-analogy/README.md

 # An analogy based framework for patient-stay identification in healthcare
 This repository contains source code for paper _An analogy based framework for patient-stay identification in healthcare_ submitted to the ICCBR-ATA 2022 Workshop.
+In this paper, we focus on the particular task of patient-stay identification, _i.e._, does a hospital stay belong to a patient or not?
+We propose a prototypical architecture that combines patient-stay representation learning and the analogical reasoning framework.
+We train a neural model to detect patient-stay analogies.
+Our models are implemented using PyTorch.

 ## Requirements